andymcraae1/importcsv/README.md

 # Import CSV
 An application that allows CSV files to be imported into a MYSQL database.
-## Key Features
-> [!TIPs]
+Written in Bootstrap, PHP, JQuery and ajax
+## Why use Import CSV
-> - [x] Is dramatically faster than MySQL Workbench
+- [x] It is dramatically faster than tools such as MySQL Workbench to import data into a MYSQL database
+> [!TIP]
+> Tested in real-world conditions, this tool takes approximately 350 seconds to import 2 million data points into MySQL, which is less than 6 minutes.
+In comparison, MySQL Workbench takes roughly 2 days.
+- [x] It has a very user-friendly interface.
+No unnecessary features, just what you need to import your data quickly
 ## Screenshot 1 of the interface
 ![Screenshot of the interface](https://github.com/andymcraae1/importcsv/blob/main/screenshots/Image_1.PNG)